nakabonne/pbgopy/README.md

 pbgopy paste --private-key-file /path/to/private.key <plaintext.txt
 ```

+Note that you can only use an RSA key in PEM or DER format.

+#### Via GPG
 You manage your keyring in GPG?
 The `--gpg-user-id` (`-u`) flag is for you!
 Suppose you want to encrypt with a public key whose user id is `alice`: